 - In a large bowl, grate the apples.

-- Add the flour with the baking powder, mix well and finally add the nuts and raisins.
+- Add 1 cup and half of flour with the baking powder, mix well, and add the nuts and raisins.

 - Bake for 1 hour or until it is well browned, and when you bury a stick, it comes out clean.

 - Let stand for 15 minutes, unmold, and cool completely before cutting.

 - This cake keeps well for up to 5 days in an airtight container.
 It can be refrigerated or frozen.

 - Prep Time: 30 minutes

 - Calories: 300